Mouse anti double-stranded RNA (K1)Catalog number: 10020200

 Concentration: Concentration after reconstitution: 1.00 mg/ml as determined by A280 nm (A280 nm = 1.47 corresponds to 1 mg/ml antibody).

 MAb K1 can be used for ELISA, dsRNA-immunoblotting, immuno-affinity-chromatography and in certain systems also for immunohistochemistry (see references).
 The optimum working dilution of the antibody for any specific application should be established by titration.
 Please note that nucleic acid separation prior to dsRNA-immunoblotting must be carried out by polyacrylamide gel electrophoresis, because the sensitivity of detection is considerably lower after blotting from agarose gels.
 Not for use for clinical purposes.
 For in vitro use only.

 After reconstitution antibodies should be aliquoted and stored at -20 °C or -70 °C. After adding 10 mM sodium azide undiluted antibody can also be stored at +4 °C for a short period of time.
 For long term storage the mAb should be kept frozen.
 Repeated freezing/thawing cycles should be avoided.
-When kept lyophilized the product will remain stable for at least 5 years at -20 °C or -70°C.
+When kept lyophilized the product will remain stable for 10 years at -20 °C or -70°C.

 Shipping Conditions: Ship at ambient tempeature.